phagmaier/2048-and-AI/README.md

 of just how important each of these things are.
 If all else fails i'll at least build a NN from scratch in c++ with a working crappy copy of 2048

+## WORK IN PROGRESS
+Currently I'm doing something dumb and just seeing if i can give a very dumb algorithm some of the most obvious and possibly useless information about the game and initially give it a uniform weight to each of these pieces of information and then also a model with skewed weights and compare and then essentially doing a kind of form of regret in order to determine what to weigh more and see if we can get a half decent algorithm out of a very dumb approach.
+It's a pretty straighforward game so gonna see just how easy and simple and algoithm is needed to actually achieve some form of intellegence or sucess in this game.
+It's just a fun project i'm playing around with as i rewrite my very bad poker solver

 ## File Table